-22. MOEs were calculated as the ratio of the reference point of 3 μg/kg bw/day to the estimated exposures to the sum of HBCDDs from different sources (Table 9).
-All MOEs are 400 or greater and thus of no toxicological concern, with the exception of those based on the 97.5^{th} percentile and the highest reported concentration of HBCDD in household dust, for which the MOEs were 7-10 and ≤ 3 respectively.
-The 97.5^{th} percentile MOEs are close to the value of 8, considered by EFSA (2011) to be the limit for toxicological concern.
-Taking into account that the exposure estimate is conservative due to the assumption that soil could contain similar levels of HBCDDs to dust, this MOE does not indicate a toxicological concern The maximum reported concentration was very much higher than the median or 97.5^{th} percentile, and while such exposure would potentially be of toxicological concern, it would, however, be expected to affect very few children.
-MOEs for fish oil were ≥ 9000 .
+22. MOEs were calculated as the ratio of the reference point of 3 μ g/kg bw/day to the estimated exposures to the sum of HBCDDs from different sources (Table 9).
+All MOEs are 400 or greater, with the exception of those calculated for exposure from dust and soil based on the highest reported concentration of HBCDD in household dust.
+Exposure from this source is likely to be overestimated due to the assumption that the concentration of HBCDD in soil could be similar to that in dust.
+Furthermore, the maximum reported concentration was very much higher than the median, and such exposure would therefore be expected to affect very few children.
+MOEs for fish oil were 9000 or more.